fshowalter/movielog/reviews/0081-friday-the-13th-part-2-1981.md

 venue_notes: 2020 | Shout Factory
 ---

-Still no hockey mask, but we're firmly in slasher territory as Jason, sporting a burlap sack for a mask, stalks a group of camp counselors.
+Still no hockey mask, but we have Jason (sporting a burlap sack over his face) stalking a group of camp counselors.

-This entry's grown on me.
-It lacks the <span data-imdb-id="tt0080761">first film</span>'s dingy atmosphere and documentary style, but the supporting cast proves more memorable and the script provides the final-girl with real agency.
-Even with sack-head Jason's comical look, compared to the first entry, this one proves a tad superior.
+This entry has grown on me.
+I originally preferred the <span data-imdb-id="tt0080761">first film</span>’s dingy atmosphere and documentary style, but I’ve come around to this sequel’s superior execution.
+The supporting cast proves more memorable, and the script provides the final-girl with real agency.